 Even though the initial diagnosis of a child suffering from cerebral palsy is a late motor development, and families expect that everything be done to catch up this delay before the end of the child's growth; it is simpler and more cost-effective, for health departments, to classify and treat our children as suffering from a definitive handicap.

 Cerebral palsy is a non-evolutive condition, but its consequences can be, under the condition that children are assured a continuous physical therapy throughout the entirety of their development.

 An insufficient patient care in France

 Each year in France, 1800 children suffer from metabolic disorders which leads to cerebral palsy.
 Parents are directed towards many different organisms to seek help (medical, surgical, paramedical, and psychological).
 This is often insufficient, and in some cases catastrophic.

 - No coordination between practitioners on the evolution of the child

-- Automatisation of the treatments and device making ( back braces, molded seats, medical corsets, standing frames...)
+- Automatization of the treatments and device making (back braces, molded seats, medical corsets, standing frames...)

-- Suggestions of invasive and irreversible surgeries of sections of tendons to "be able to walk"; even though these interventions prevent any recuperations and only "hide" the physical disability of the foot.
+- Suggestions of invasive and irreversible surgeries of sections of tendons to "be able to walk"; even though these interventions prevent any recuperation and only "hide" the physical disability of the foot.